My office, with a MacBook and a monitor on the table, and a small microphone.

 How I make...
 Podnews

 I’m often asked how I make Podnews every day, including the podcast.
 Here’s the deal, in case you’re interested.
-And up there is the office when I tidied it.
-It’s a very old picture, because I haven’t tidied it in a while.
+And up there is the office a few years ago.

 The Newsletter